SMTG-Bham/galore/paper.md

 In infrared (IR) spectroscopy, low-energy photons are absorbed corresponding to the energies of lattice vibrations and an absorption spectrum is obtained.
-In a highly-crystalline system, symmetry selection rules reduce the "allowable" range of photons to a small number of possible excitations with zero crystal momentum ("Gamma-point phonons").
+In a highly-crystalline system, symmetry selection rules limit the absorption activity to a small number of possible excitations with zero crystal momentum ("Gamma-point phonons").
 In Raman spectroscopy another optical method is used to observe lattice vibrations and different selection rules